pzponge/Yestoday/Warren_Buffett/Berkshire_Hathaway_Letters/2023_Letter_to_Berkshire_Shareholders.md

 Bertie, like most of you, understands many accounting terms, but she is not ready for a CPA exam.
 She follows business news — reading four newspapers daily — but doesn't consider herself an economic expert.
 She is sensible — *very* sensible — instinctively knowing that pundits should *always* be ignored.
 After all, if *she* could reliably predict tomorrow's winners, would she freely share her valuable insights and thereby increase competitive buying?
 That would be like finding gold and then handing a map to the neighbors showing its location.

-Bertie understands the power — for good or bad — of incentives, the weaknesses of humans, the “tells”that can be recognized when observing human behavior.
+Bertie understands the power — for good or bad — of incentives, the weaknesses of humans, the “tells” that can be recognized when observing human behavior.
 She knows who is “selling” and who can be trusted.
 In short, she is nobody's fool.

 So, what would interest Bertie this year?